machinable-org/machinable/README.md

 <img src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License">
 </a>

-Configuration system for machine learning projects
+**machinable** is a configuration system for machine learning research.

-**machinable** is a development skeleton.
 Using straight-forward conventions and a powerful configuration engine, it can help structuring your projects in a principled way to move quickly while enabling reuse and collaboration.

+    $ pip install machinable

 - Powerful configuration
 - Seamless local and cloud execution
 - Managed result collection and analysis
 - Modular sharing and importing
+- Hyperparameter tuning

+### Documentation

+The full documentation is [available here](https://frthjf.github.io/machinable/).